TrumanGIT/True-North/README.md

 [⚔️ Combat]

 Vanilla Skyrim’s third-person combat suffers from “ice skating,” with attacks feeling weightless.
-True North replaces this with a grounded step & swing system using the latest and greatest combat framework BFCO.
-(In game, open bfco MCM menu to change POWER ATTACK key) First-person combat has also been fully overhauled with the same attention to detail.
+True North replaces this with a grounded step & swing system using the latest and greatest combat framework BFCO. dodging and timed blocking has been added and First-person combat has also been fully overhauled with the same attention to detail.

 Combat is further elevated by four key combat overhauls: